-The following guest post comes from Sahpreem A. King, a multi-platinum music producer, DJ, and author of industry books Gotta Get Signed: How To Become A Hip Hop Producer and Surviving the Game How To Succeed In the Music Business.
+The following guest post comes from Sahpreem A. King, a multi-platinum music producer, DJ, and author of several industry books.

 “Allow me to begin by saying that as an independent artist, you should never feel as if you weren’t good enough to be signed by a label.
 Instead, you were smart enough not to be raped and robbed by one!

 In my 20 plus year relationship with the music business, I have seen a lot of artists damage their careers by staying ignorant to how the music business operates.
-In my expert opinion, what you don’t know (or refuse to learn) can make the difference between success and failure, and ultimately wealth and poverty.
+In my expert opinion, what you don’t know (or refuse to learn) can make the difference between success and failure.

-Even if you have a puppet manager and your hand up someone’s a$$ making their lips say your words, the illusion of having external business leadership is essential to your music career and far better than representing yourself.
+Even if you have a puppet manager and your hand up someone’s a$$ making their lips say your words, the illusion of having external business leadership is essential to your music career.
+It’s far better than representing yourself.

 For the new artist, it’s difficult to know if you are in a bad management situation until its too late.
 If all you know is abuse and shady dealings, how will you know good business when you see it?
-More often than not, new artists fall victim to the appearance of success, which is a crafty illusion propagated by con artists, thieves, swindlers, and the like.
-If you have bankable talent, then there are 101 of these types waiting in the alleys to sign you to some of the most horrific management contracts the music industry has ever known.
+More often than not, new artists fall victim to the appearance of success.
+Which is a crafty illusion propagated by con artists, thieves, and swindlers.
+If you have bankable talent, then these people are waiting in the alleys to sign you to some of the most horrific management contracts the music industry has ever known.

 Nevertheless, if you don’t know, you don’t know.
 Gaining music industry experience without going to school, picking up a music business book, or being mentored by a music industry professional, leaves you with one option for learning; trial and error.
 Unfortunately, you don’t have valuable time to waste on experimentation, now do you?
 In hindsight, I wished I had read a book that told the unadulterated truth about bad management, but there were none available at the time… so I wrote my own.

-Hopefully, at this point in your music career you understand what a manager does, and his or her roll within your organization, but if not, here is a refresher.
+Hopefully, at this point in your music career you understand what a manager does.
+You understand his roll within your organization.
+But if not, here’s a refresher.

 The Duties of an Artist Manager